fkmiec/tiddlyverse/README.md

 ![Home End](/assets/images/home_end.png)

-In the listing of wikis, you'll notice a Delete link.
-You may delete a wiki by clicking that link.
+In the listing of wikis, you'll notice a Rename and a Delete link.
+You may rename a wiki, which will change the path in the URL and the folder name on the server.
+You may also delete a wiki by clicking that link.
 It will ask you to confirm and upon confirmation, it will move the wiki to the trash directory.
 This gives you the chance to change your mind or salvage some tiddlers you may have forgotten you needed.
 You can permanently delete it later manually on the server.
-Eventually, I'll add an option to delete after some configurable number of days.

 ## Templates